mikewen8/Ainotes/README.md

 # Ainotes
-This is for the google AI hack, created by Michael Wen, Nathan Tran, Adhithyaa Arul Murugan Alwar
+This is for the google AI hack, created by Michael Wen, Jordan Bouret

+ Adhithyaa Arul Murugan Alwar, Nathan Tran,